Flaque/project_one/README.md

 The first project of the semester for Object Oriented.

 # How to setup
-1. Make sure Evan added you as a collab.
+1. Make sure the creator has added you as a collab.
 2. Run `git clone https://github.com/Flaque/project_one.git`.
 This will create a folder for you wherever you ran the command, so **be careful**.
 3. Open Eclipse and when it asks you where you want to open your workspace, pick the folder that git created for you.